-The Trump Administration has been a challenging place for conservationists to find any glimmers of optimism.
-Other than a sweeping public lands package in 2019, there has been little or no progress on the environment or wildlife protection.
-Indeed, there has been considerable cause for alarm.
+The Trump Administration was a challenging time for conservationists.
+Other than a sweeping public lands package in 2019 and the Great American Outdoors Act in 2020, there was little or no progress on the conservation or wildlife protection.
+Indeed, there was considerable cause for alarm.

 A Migratory Bird Hunting and Conservation Stamp costs $25 and income from sales goes into the Migratory Bird Conservation Fund (“MBCF”).
 There are several funding sources for the MBCF, but two predominate: (1) Duck Stamp sales, and (2) import duties on arms and ammunition.
 In fiscal year 2017, funds available to the MBCF totaled about $87 million.
 Duck Stamps and import duty contributions were similar, at about $34-38 million each.